 Our brokerage services include buying and selling mutual funds, stocks, bonds and other types of individual securities in our Full Service or Self Directed brokerage account types.
 More investment products are available in a Full Service account compared to a Self Directed account.

-Our Full Service account allows you to work with a Financial Advisor who will provide recommendations from time to time or at your request.
-With our Self Directed brokerage accounts, you place trades on your own, either online or by phone (for an additional fee) through the Wealth Management Advisory Service Center.
-Online tools and resources are available at no additional cost, but Financial Advisor recommendations are not provided online for Full Service accounts by Financial Advisors.
+Our Full Service accounts allow you to work with a financial advisor who will provide recommendations from time to time or at your request.
+With our Self Directed brokerage accounts, you place trades on your own, either online or by phone (for an additional fee) through the U.S. Bancorp Advisors Client Service Center.
+Online tools and resources are available at no additional cost, but financial advisor recommendations are not provided on Self Directed brokerage accounts.
+Recommendations are provided by financial advisors for Full Service accounts serviced by both in field advisors and our Wealth Connect Team, available exclusively by phone.

 We do not monitor your account or investments for you, or provide ongoing advice, unless we state otherwise in writing, so you should ensure you are reviewing the investments in your accounts.

 You make the ultimate decision regarding the purchase or sale of your investments.
-At U.S. Bancorp Investments, we do not offer discretionary brokerage accounts, in which your Financial Advisor manages your account.
+At U.S. Bancorp Advisors, we do not offer discretionary brokerage accounts, in which your financial advisor manages your account.

-We have an evaluation process that considers the breadth and depth of products, and resources we make available to our brokerage clients.
+We have an established evaluation process to determine which products and resources we make available to our brokerage clients.

-There is no account minimum for any of our brokerage accounts, though certain investment products have minimum investment amounts.
+There is no account minimum for any of our brokerage accounts, although certain investment products have minimum investment amounts.

 Investment advisory services

-Our advisory services include investment advisory managed accounts (in the form of wrap accounts through the Personal Portfolios Program), automated investing (in the form of wrap accounts through Automated Investor) and, as part of our standard services, financial planning.
-Your Financial Advisor will provide ongoing monitoring and advice for your investments in advisory managed accounts.
-Automated Investing and financial planning is not monitored by a Financial Advisor.
+Our advisory services include investment advisory managed accounts (in the form of wrap accounts through the Personal Portfolios Wrap Program), and financial planning which is a part of our common services.
+Your financial advisor will provide ongoing monitoring and advice for your investments in advisory managed accounts; however financial planning is not monitored by a financial advisor.

-Investment advisory services are available on both a non-discretionary and discretionary basis.
+Investment advisory managed accounts are available on both a non-discretionary and discretionary basis.
 In non-discretionary accounts, you make the ultimate decision regarding the purchase or sale of your investments.
-If you choose a discretionary relationship, the Investment Advisory Agreement you enter into with U.S. Bancorp Investments grants us and your Financial Advisor the authority to make investment decisions on your behalf without discussing them with you.
-In certain circumstances, you may limit our discretionary authority.
-For example, we may agree to not purchase certain types of securities for your account.
-Of course, accounts with restrictions will perform differently than accounts without restrictions.
-We also offer discretionary accounts managed by third-party asset managers that are not affiliated with U.S. Bancorp Investments.
-We have an evaluation process that considers the breadth and depth of products and resources we make available to our investment advisory clients.
+In discretionary accounts, we have the authority to make investment decisions on your behalf without discussing them with you.
+In certain circumstances, you may limit our discretionary authority; such as, limiting purchases to certain types of securities for your account.
+Accounts with restrictions will perform differently than accounts without restrictions.
+We also offer discretionary accounts managed by an affiliated and/or unaffiliated third-party manager.
+We have an established evaluation process to determine which products and resources we make available to our investment advisory clients.

-Our advisory accounts do have minimum amount requirements, please see the Personal Portfolios and Automated Investor Wrap brochures for details.
+Our advisory accounts do have minimum amount requirements; please see the Personal Portfolios Wrap Program Brochure found below under the additional information section.

 Whether you invest through a brokerage or an advisory account, we do not limit our platform to particular asset classes, proprietary investments or to investments that result in our receipt of third-party compensation.
 However, certain investment categories are limited to proprietary investments and we expect to receive third-party compensation with respect to most of the investments we sell.
 When we recommend that you open a brokerage account and provide recommendations and other services for your brokerage account, we will be acting as a broker-dealer.
 When we recommend that you open an advisory account and provide recommendations and advice for your advisory accounts, we will be acting as an investment adviser.
 When we provide financial planning services, we will be acting as an investment adviser.